truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 The sections that follow describe these steps in detail.

 #### Overview of the Alternative Installation Process
-Using this method where you install both controllers individually where you to either:
+This process of installing each controller sequentially has two methods:

-* Install and configure controller 1 up to the point where you are ready to sync to peer but do not.
+* Install and configure controller 1 up to the point where you are ready to sync to controller 2.
-  You then install controller 2 to the point where the console setup menu displays and stop before you use controller 1 to sync to peer.
+  Then install controller 2 and reboot.
+When the console setup menu displays, switch back to controller 1 and sync to peer.
+  This synchronizes the completed configuration from controller 1 to controller 2 and keeps controller 1 designated as the primary controller.
 Or
-* Install controller 2 at any time up and power it off after the Console setup menu displays.
+* Begin installing controller 2 immediately after installing controller 1.
+When controller 2 finishes installing, power it off and keep it powered down.
-  You then install and configure controller 1 before powering up controller 2, then on controller 1 sync to peer with controller 2.
+  When finished configuring controller 1, power up controller 2 and wait for it to finish booting.
+Switch back to controller 1 and sync the configuration to controller 2.

-This section provides an overview of the alternative method to clean install an HA system with controller 2 powered off while installing controller 1.
-The steps provided in the section above are basically the same but controller 2 is either powered off or not installed when you install and configure controller 1.
+This section provides an overview of the alternative method to clean install an HA system with controller 2 powered off while installing and configuring controller 1.
+These steps are nearly identical to the section above but controller 2 is either powered off or not installed while you install and configure controller 1.

-1. Use either the prepared USB flash drives inserted into a USB port for controller 2 or login into an IPMI session for controller 2 to install SCALE.
+1. Use either the prepared USB flash drive inserted into a USB port for controller 1 or log into an IPMI session and install SCALE on controller 1.
-   When the Console setup menu displays power off controller 2.
-Do not configure network settings for controller 2.
+   Finish the installation and allow controller 1 to complete its first boot.
-2. Use either the prepared USB flash drive inserted into a USB port for controller 1 or log into an IPMI session and install SCALE on controller 1.
+2. Use either the prepared USB flash drives inserted into a USB port for controller 2 or login into an IPMI session for controller 2 to install SCALE.
+   When the installation finishes, power down controller 2.
 3. Configure network settings on controller 1 either with the Console setup menu or using the UI.
 4. Log into controller 1 using the IP address assigned to controller 1.
-   Apply the HA license, sign the EULA, and complete the UI configuration to the point where you are ready to sync to peer on controller 1 but do not sync yet.
-Log out of the UI.
+   Apply the HA license, sign the EULA, and complete the UI configuration to the point where you are ready to sync to peer on controller 1, but do not sync yet.
-5. Power up controller 2.
+5. Power up controller 2 and wait for it to complete the boot process.
-6. Log into controller 1 using the VIP address, then sync to peer.
-SCALE brings controller 2 online as the standby controller.
+6. Log into controller 1, go to **System Settings > Failover**, and click **Sync to Peer**.
+   This synchronizes controller 2 with controller 1 and reboots controller 2.
+Controller 2 becomes the standby controller when it finishes rebooting.

 ### Downloading the SCALE Install File